tmkellyjr/cartpipe-quickbooks-online-for-woocommerce/readme.txt

 1. Enter your Cartpipe Consumer Secret
 1. Enter your Cartpipe License Key
 1. Click the Activate button
-1. From within your Cartpipe.com account, click the Connect to QuickBooks button.
+1. From within your [Cartpipe.com account](https://www.cartpipe.com/account/ "Cartpipe Account"), click the Connect to QuickBooks button.
 This connects the plugin to your QuickBooks Online account

 Once you've gone through those steps, the connection's been made.
 For product info syncing to occur, you just need to make sure that the WooCommerce sku matches the Item Name in QuickBooks.
 Customer's auto-map to QuickBooks and sending receipts just requires that you specify a few accounts to use in the pluging, otherwise, that's it.

+Do you need a free account or are interested in upgrading to Standard or Premier?
+Click [here](https://www.cartpipe.com/services/quickbooks-online-integration/ "QuickBooks Online Integration for WooCommerce") to be taken to Cartpipe.com

 == Frequently Asked Questions ==